intxparts/intxparts.github.io/notes/notes_2020.12.30.md

 *2020.12.30*

 Check to see if the ssh-agent is running.
 (Needs to be run in git-bash installed with [Git for Windows](https://gitforwindows.org/) on Windows.)
-In most Linux distributions these commands should be already be available.
+In most Linux distributions these commands should already be available.

 ```
 eval $(ssh-agent -s)